 The Right to Earth and Spirit

 We recognize the rights of all people to deep relationship with Earth and Spirit, and that we all have the right and innate ability to receive information from the more-than-human world.

-We commit to a practice of cultural competence and cultural self-awareness.
+We commit to a practice of cultural humility and cultural self-awareness.
+We strive to increase skillfulness communicating across cultures and deepen awareness of our own and other’s cultural norms.
 We take responsibility to deepen our understanding of our own cultural and ancestral practices and ritual forms, and those of others.
 When we share teachings/artifacts from cultures other than our own, we do so with discernment, and provide context.
 We strive to become aware of and name the lenses through which we see the world, and recognize that others may see things differently.
 We ask rather than assume as much as possible.

 Relationship to Place

 Both in our home communities and when entering into a new place, we strive to educate ourselves about the land, the historical and contemporary and political context of the peoples of that land, build relationships with the people of that place, and follow local protocols as best we can.
 This includes seeking permission to conduct ceremony or other activities in that location.

 Addressing and Growing through Conflict